Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Discussion

-The absorption spectrum of scytonemin alone (Fig. 4) has a very interesting shape which seems to adhere perfectly to this pattern.
+Indeed, the absorption spectrum of scytonemin (Fig. 4) has a very interesting shape which appears to follow the Archean surface spectrum.
 Although it is continuous from $\sim$ 220 to $\sim$ 700 nm, there is a dip in the $\sim$ 275 to $\sim$ 325 nm interval, and two large maxima at $\sim$ 250 nm and $\sim$ 380 nm.
-This is exactly the kind of shape that would be expected if the selective force for the evolution of this pigment was our proposed Archean surface solar spectrum (Michaelian and Simeonov, 2015).
+This is exactly the shape to be expected if the selective force for the evolution of this pigment was the dissipation of the Archean surface solar photon potential (Michaelian and Simeonov, 2015).
 Combining this crucial point with the previously discussed facts on scytonemin, it is tempting to speculate that this pigment had a key role in photon dissipation during the Archean, being capable of dissipating almost the entire Archean surface solar spectrum.
 The evolutionary invention of scytonemin's derivatives, as well as the mycosporines, the MAAs and still many other extinct and extant biological pigments, most likely resulted from the necessity to complement scytonemin's absorption with pigments that absorbed wavelengths reaching Earth's surface but were poorly absorbed by scytonemin itself.
 This kind of complementary spectral relationship between scytonemin and the MAAs has been well documented by several authors (e.g., Ehling-Schulz and Scherer, 1999; Ferroni et al., 2010; Castenholz and Garcia-Pichel, 2012) and is illustrated in Fig. 2.